If you own an IT company and are thinking about an exit strategy, it’s essential to consider valuation multiples.

 Valuation multiples in IT services M&A transactions were remarkably stable over the analyzed period.
 Changes in EV/EBITDA multiples were negligible, and even the 1st and 3rd quartile figures barely moved, except for the boom-and-bust years of 2021 and 2022.

 EV/Revenue multiples behaved similarly but continued to rise throughout 2022 (from the previous 1.0-1.5x level to 2.4x).
-They steeply declined in 2023, however, reaching 1.2x by the end of the second quarter.
+They steeply declined in 2023, however, reaching 1.4x by the end of the fourth quarter.
+In the second half of 2024, revenue multiples recovered to a median if 1.9x.

 Our combined data shows that the jump in private transactions wasn’t as strong as in the public markets, where the one-year increase in average revenue multiple exceeded 100%.
 Nevertheless, there was a big difference in the median revenue multiple between 2020 and 2022: +1.2x or 100%.
 The valuations in the 1st and 3rd quartiles also rose markedly.